wix/react-native-ui-lib/docs/foundation/colors.md

 For example, `$textSuccess` is mapped to `green10` in light (deafult) mode, and to `green60` in dark mode.
 All the design tokens and their mapping in light mode can be found [here](https://github.com/wix/react-native-ui-lib/blob/master/src/style/designTokens.ts), dark mode mapping can be found [here](https://github.com/wix/react-native-ui-lib/blob/master/src/style/designTokensDM.ts).

-### Generate Your Own Design Tokens
+### Add Your Own Design Tokens
+Adding or overriding your own design tokens can be done by using the [loadSchemes](https://wix.github.io/react-native-ui-lib/docs/foundation/colors#loadschemes) method.
-To generate the design tokens, based on your app primary color, use:
+To generate the design tokens, based on your app primary color and load them automatically into the `Colors` object, use:
 ```javascript
 Colros.loadDesignTokens({primaryColor: <your primary color>});
 ```